lucian-ilie/SAGE2/README.md

 INPUT DATASET
 =============================================================================
 SAGE2 accepts FASTA and FASTQ input files.
-Mate pairs should be placed one after another (interlaced) in the input file.
-If using an input list of read files the two files for paired-end reads must be followed one after the other in the list with the forward reads first and then the reverse reads next.
+Paired-end reads should be placed one after another (interlaced) in the input file.
+If using an input list of read files the forward and reverse files for paired-end reads must be followed one after the other in the list with the forward reads first and then the reverse reads next.
 The files must be listed as f1 and f2:

 f1=forwardReads.fastq
 f2=reverseReads.fastq